-During the Autumn and Spring terms we hold scheduled workshops and clinics designed to give students an understanding of the requirements of academic writing.
+During the Autumn and Spring terms we hold scheduled workshops designed to give students an understanding of the requirements of academic writing.

 Many students lose valuable marks for not being able to reference correctly.
 This session will highlight good academic practice and skills to avoid plagiarism; it will concentrate on the use of the HARVARD system with particular reference to the USW style guide.